 - Utilise family therapy techniques to manage distress and conflict

-IMPORTANT: registrations for training will become live approximately two months prior to the start of training.
-To enrol in this or any training, you must click the link below and fill in the registration.
+IMPORTANT: registrations for training will become live approximately two months prior to start of training.
+To enrol in this or any training, you must click the link below and complete the registration.
 If you do not complete the registration, you will not have a place in the training.
 If you experience a broken link, please get in touch with us at elevate@vaada.org.au

 IMPORTANT: registrations for training will become live approximately two months prior to start of training.
 To enrol in this or any training, you must click the link below and fill in the registration.
 If you do not complete the registration, you will not have a place in the training.
 If you experience a broken link, please get in touch with us at elevate@vaada.org.au